Janet Jackson Is Ready to Be Together Again on 2023 Tour. All the Details You Need to Know

 Get Tri-state area news and weather forecasts to your inbox.
 Sign up for NBC New York newsletters.

-The upcoming concert series, produced by Live Nation, will feature the five-time Grammy winner stopping in 33 cities across North America—including Atlanta, New York and Toronto.
-The tour kicks off on April 14 in Hollywood, Florida wrapping up two months later at Janet's June 21 show in Seattle.
+The upcoming concert series, produced by Live Nation, will feature the five-time Grammy winner stopping in 33 cities across North America—including Atlanta, Toronto, and yes, New York City.

+So when is she coming to the Big Apple?
+Mark your calendars, Jackson is scheduled to play at Madison Square Garden on Tuesday, May 9.
+For those who miss her then, there is another chance to see her not long after that, as she will be coming to the Hard Rock Hotel and Casino in Atlantic City, New Jersey, on Saturday, May 20.

 PHOTOS: "Malfunction: The Dressing Down of Janet Jackson's Most Unfortunate Memories"